webimpress/http-middleware-compatibility/README.md

 Both interfaces are just aliases.
 It allows your middleware to work with currently installed version of `http-interop/http-middleware` library.

-### Handler method in 0.5.0
+### Delegate/Handler method

-In release 0.5.0 of http-middleware handler method has been changed from `process` to `handle`.
-We want support both, so we deliver helper method `Webimpress\HttpMiddlewareCompatibility\Handler::getMethodName()`.
+The method name was changed across the different versions of `http-interop/http-middleware`.
+First the method was called `next` (release 0.1.1), then `process` (from 0.2 - 0.4.1) and then `handle` (in 0.5.0).
+To accomplish all of them we provide constant `Webimpress\HttpMiddlewareCompatibility\HANDLER_METHOD`, which has appropriate value depends on used version of http-middleware.
 Here is an example how you can use it in your middleware:

 ```php
 <?php